harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/trivy/aqua-trivy-scanner-reference.md

 You can run the [`trivy image`](https://aquasecurity.github.io/trivy/v0.49/docs/target/container_image/) scanner with flags such as:

-`--platform=linux/arm alpine:3.16.1 --scanners vuln`
+`--ignore-unfixed --scanners vuln`

-With these flags, `trivy image` loads the image on an ARM machine and scans it for vulnerabilities only.
+With these flags, `trivy image` reports only on vulnerabilities with known fixes.

 :::caution